Ontario Theater

 Washington, DC 20009

-This theater was an old neighborhood theater from 1951 that was originally operated by K-B Theatres.
 It was remodeled and reopened by the Circle chain back in 1985.
-I vividly remember that it was a rather grand affair, with spotlights above the city, when the theater showed the 70mm presentation of “Lifeforce”.
+I vividly remember that it was a rather grand affair, with spotlights above the city, when the theatre showed the 70mm presentation of “Lifeforce”.

-The theater still smelled of paint on the walls and seats as my friends and I took in the then state-of-the-art Kintek sound system and large screen.
-I saw “The Color Purple” at that theater before it was abruptly shut down due to heavy losses.
-The theater had no parking and was not really close to a Metro station to fill it capacity.
+The theatre still smelled of paint on the walls and seats as my friends and I took in the then state-of-the-art Kintek sound system and large screen.
+I saw “The Color Purple” at that theatre before it was abruptly shut down due to heavy losses.
+The theatre had no parking and was not really close to a Metro station to fill it capacity.

-It is currently a mom and pop retail shop.
+It became a mom and pop retail shop, and was demolished in October 2013.

 Contributed by Jo